Mrw33554432/SelfReflectionGPT/readme.md

 </details>

 ## Response Examples
 Due to budget issue, these examples are generated with gpt-3.5-turbo.
-But with our method, its response is still decent. (but it doesn't always follow instructions)
+But with our method, its response is still better than original.(but have much more mistakes than GPT-4)
 <details>
   <summary>Click to expand</summary>